anzildefender/Email-Phishing-Analysis-Labs/Phishing Analysis 2/README.md

 ## 1. Aim

 In this lab exercise, I analyzed a suspicious email that falsely claimed the recipient’s account had been locked.
-The objective was to examine the email's authenticity, identify phishing tactics, and assess the risks using forensic analysis and OSINT tools.
+The objective was to examine the email's authenticity, identify phishing tactics, and assess the risks using header analysis and OSINT tools.

 ---